What is Double Glazing?

 Double glazing provides improved security over single glazing.
-Use of laminate glass in one of the sides of the double glazed unit will further increase security.
+Use of laminate glass in one of the sides of the double glazed window will further increase security.

 Increase the resale value of your home

-In addition to the above benefits double glazing will increase the value and saleability of your property.
+In addition to the above benefits, double glazed windows will increase the value and saleability of your property.

 Double Glazed Windows For Your Home

-For more information on how Betaview can assist you with Double Glazing for your home, Contact us.
+For more information on how Betaview can assist you with double glazed windows for your home, Contact us.